dbrown115/COMP-383-Design-Doc/README.md

 ```bash
 python runanib_streptococcus.py
 ```

+This will eventually generate results directly in the terminal, as well as in your file called streptococcus_ANIb_results

 ### running ANIm for *Mycobacterium* genomes
 After you have activated your pyANI_env (refer to Activating the pyANI_env to run ANIb and ANIm for instructions on how to do this), run the following code: